 1978: David Bowie kicked off his “Low / Heroes” 77-date World Tour at San Diego Sports Arena in San Diego, California.

 1986: Austrian singer Falco started a three week run at #1 on the Billboard Hot 100 with the international hit and only top 10 record in the US, “Rock Me Amadeus,” making him the first German speaking artist to achieve a chart-topping single in the US.

 2001: Brian Wilson was honored in a three hour tribute at New York’s Radio City Music Hall.
 Guest performances included Billy Joel, Paul Simon, The Go-Gos, and the trio of Carly Simon, David Crosby, and Jimmy Webb.
 Also singing Beach Boy songs were Ann and Nancy Wilson, Elton John, and Aimee Mann.
 Wilson himself took the stage for the final three songs, “Barbara Ann,” “Surfin’ U.S.A.,” and “Fun, Fun, Fun.”

 Raymond “Ray” Davis, original bass singer and founding member of The Parliaments, and subsequently Parliament and Funkadelic, was born in Sumter, SC in 1940.

-Vangelis, electronic composer and musician and former member of Aphrodite’s Child, was born Evángelos Odysséas Papathanassíou in Agria, Greece in 1943.
+Vangelis, electronic composer, musician, and former member of Aphrodite’s Child, was born Evángelos Odysséas Papathanassíou in Agria, Greece in 1943.

 Chad Allan, founding member and original lead singer of the Chad Allan and the Expressions, which later became The Guess Who, was born in Winnipeg, Manitoba, Canada in 1943.